lekoala/silverstripe-filepond/README.md

 ## Compatibility

-Tested with 4.5 but should work on any 4.x projects
+Tested with 4.5 to 4.8 but should work on any 4.x projects

 ## Maintainer